-Lochaber Environment Group (LEG) have secured funding from the Paths For All – Smarter Choices, Smarter Places Programme for a Bike Kitchen in Fort William.
+With funding from the Paths For All – Smarter Choices, Smarter Places Programme LEG has been developing the Bike Kitchen.

-The Fort William Bike Kitchen will teach bike repair skills and promote active travel to people in and around Fort William.
-The project will deliver Fix Your Own Bike and Build Your Bike workshops to local residents and young people in Lochaber.
-In collaboration with the Go, Grow and Glow Project, The Bike Kitchen will refurbish up to 60 used bikes that have been donated to LEG by local residents.
+The Bike Kitchen teaches bike repair skills and promotes active travel to people around Lochaber.
+The project delivers Fix Your Own Bike workshops to local residents and young people in Lochaber.
+In collaboration with the Go, Grow and Glow Project, the Bike Kitchen has now refurbished and adopted out 66 bikes that were donated to LEG by local residents.

-The Bike Kitchen has now run three rounds of the very successful Fix Your Own Bike classes.
-The fourth round of classes starts on Wednesday 15th January and runs through to 5th February.
+The Bike Kitchen has run four rounds of the very successful Fix Your Own Bike classes.
+The fifth round of classes starts on Wednesday 15th April and runs through to 6th May (postponed).
 The evening classes will be held at the West Highland College, starting at 6.30 pm.

-Keep an eye out here and on the Events Page for dates for The Bike Kitchen Fix Your Own Bike and Build a Bike workshops.
+Keep an eye out here and on the Events Page for dates for the Bike Kitchen Fix Your Own Bike workshops.